bluemindset/Programming-Skills-2019-UoE/ReadMe.md

 |Seed  			| 5       		|555			|112           |3333         |9999999
 |Max Clusters:  | 100  			|5				|10            |100          |1

-Extreme case is composed of relatively small or huge grid size , minisulcar or maximum RHO, any parameter that is close to boundary is checked.
+Extreme cases are composed of relatively small or huge grid size, low or high RHO, any parameter that is close to the boundary is checked.
-Average cases inlclude cases like instance 1 which was the inital parameters as the program was handed to students.
+Average cases include cases like instance 1 which was the initial parameters as the program was handed to students.
-The following extreme case was successful, but it took about 10-15 minutes to test, and therefore it is not included in the current test case for the convenience of the examiner to run the tests instantly:
+The following extreme case was successful, but it took about 10-15 minutes to complete, and therefore it is not included in the current test case for the convenience of the examiner to run the tests instantly:

 |				| Instance 11 	|